hackerb9/vt340test/mediacopy/README.md

 While sixel images can theoretically be made up of multiple sixel sequences — for example, setting palette colors in one and using them in another — the VT340 never sends data like that during a Media Copy command.
-After `Esc P...q`, the first backslash found will be the end of the data.
+After `Esc P...q`, the first `Esc \` found will be the end of the data.

 A timeout is not reliable for guessing when the data is done.
-Due to the 8-bit glitch mentioned below, the VT340 pauses for a long time in the middle of transmission.
+Due to the 8-bit glitch mentioned below, the VT340 may pause for a long time in the middle of transmission.

 # Scattered notes as I figure things out